How-To: Write a Kafka Producer using Twitter Stream (Twitter HBC Client)

 <artifactId>hbc-core</artifactId> <!-- or hbc-twitter4j -->

-<version>2.2.0</version> <!-- or whatever the latest version is -->
+<version>2.2.0</version> <!-- or latest -->

 </dependency>